Little Albert experiment: Ethical considerations

 The experiment today would be considered unethical according to the American Psychological Association's ethic code, and legislation has been passed to prevent such potentially harmful experiments.
 In the early 1970s, following widely publicized cases of research abuse, the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research (NCPHS) was created to study issues surrounding the protection of humans in research.
 In 1979, the Commission issued a report entitled Ethical Principles and Guidelines for the Protection of Human Subjects of Research (commonly called the Belmont Report), which provided the ethical framework on which current federal regulations for the protection of human participants in research are based.
 Under the NCPHS standards set in the late 1970s, an experiment such as Watson's would not have been allowed.
-Research with human participants is also regulated by the Health Insurance Portability and Accountability Act of 1996 and the Public Health Service Act.
+Research with participants is also regulated by the Health Insurance Portability and Accountability Act of 1996 and the Public Health Service Act.
 In addition, training of researchers in the use of human participants has been required by the National Institutes of Health since 2000.